2010 Robert Bruss Real Estate Book Award

 CAUTION

 Double the amount you think you’ll spend on maintenance.
 If you base your likely maintenance figures on what you usually spend on your own home, you’ll probably come out low.
-Tenants tend to be harder on houses than owners and blind to minor maintenance issues until they become major.
+Tenants tend to be harder on houses than owners and are blind to minor maintenance issues until they become major.
 And habitability laws will require you to make some repairs that you might otherwise have delayed.

 If the property is already being rented, the departing owner is a valuable source of financial information.
 Ask for: